Exhibition at Studio 17 in Stavanger, Norway.

 The last two photographs by Jessica Morris.

-Video, two projectors, stereo system and tulle netting.
+Video with soundtrack, two projectors, stereo system and tulle netting.